Multi-agent contract design with a budget: Conclusion

 \section{Conclusion}

-We study a multi-agent contract design problem with a budget-constrained principal.
-In a model with independent and binary outcomes for each agent, we introduce a novel class of contracts, called Luce contracts, and demonstrate their sufficiency for implementing the maximal set of implementable equilibria.
+We study a contract design problem with multiple independent agents.
+With binary outcomes for each agent and a budget-constrained principal, we introduce a novel class of contracts, called Luce contracts, and demonstrate their sufficiency for implementing the maximal set of implementable equilibria.
 It follows that for any objective of the principal, there is always a Luce contract that is optimal.
-Additionally, we highlight the relevance of Luce contracts in more standard contract design environments where the principal is not budget-constrained, as they provide a means for inducing effort while minimizing the maximum total payment and also the variance of the total payment.\\
+Additionally, we highlight the relevance of Luce contracts in the absence of budget, as they provide a means for inducing effort while reducing the uncertainty in total payments and in particular, mitigating the risk of excessively large payouts.\\

 Our results and analysis open several promising directions for future research.
 Within the framework of our model with binary outcomes, an intriguing question is how the structure of the optimal Luce contract varies with heterogeneity in agents' costs under different objectives of the principal.
 This is particularly compelling in light of the robustness to cost parameters observed in the special case of two agents with quadratic costs.
 Another valuable avenue would be to extend our model to allow for multiple outcomes per agent and to investigate potential generalizations of Luce contracts in these richer and more complex environments.